Technology Usage: Organize, Simplify & Save Time

-I am a geek.
+I am a technology geek.
 I wholeheartedly admit it.

 The great part is I can use my geekdom to help my clients.
 We have a tremendous variety of technology at our disposal these days.
 We can better leverage our time, get organized and make things much easier with just a few clicks.
 Here are three tips for using technology to make your daily life a little bit easier.